Why Your Azalea is Dying and How to Revive it

 If the leaves of your azalea are drooping, it is recommended to increase watering.

-Newly planted Azaleas can be victims of watering- whether it be too much water or too little.
+Newly planted azaleas can be victims of incorrect watering, whether it be too much water or too little.
 You may also find shrubs that are planted in windy areas tend to dry out quickly.
 Mulching around the base of your azaleas will help retain moisture.

 How to Fix

-If your azalea has dried out, it is best to water it slowly and deeply to ensure that the maximum amount of water is reaching the roots.
+If your dying azalea has dried out, the best way to revive it is to water slowly and deeply to ensure that the maximum amount of water is reaching the roots.

-Stop Watering: If the roots of your azalea appear to be soft and mushy your azalea has been overwatered.
+When the roots of your azalea appear to be soft and mushy, your azalea has been overwatered.
 Give your plants a break and allow the soil around the roots to dry out a bit before you resume your regular watering routine.
+If the problem persists, it may not be possible to revive your dying azalea.
+Pull the plant and start again next season.

 Too Much Sun